putterer/csi-client-app/README.md

 # Recording CSI CM shape data
 The system is capable to record "images" and "videos" of the complex conjugate multiplication as described in the report for further processing and machine learning purposes.
 The respective dialog can be opened using the checkbox, samples can then be recorded by using the UI buttons or pressing the respective keyboard buttons for the desired class.

+# Offline processing
+The recorded data can be read and replayed for investigation later on.
+Alternatively, it can be read based on the jupyter notebook python implementations in this repository: TODO!
+Code for processing and investigating CSI CM shape data can also be found there.